Doreamon08/WeatherSensorAPI/README.md

 ## Project Description

-This java project stimulates the operation of the weather sensor using RestAPI.
+This java project simulates the operation of the weather sensor using RestAPI.
 [Client](https://github.com/Doreamon08/RestAPIConsumer)

 ### Stack of Technologies Used
 1. **Java 17**